Gynostemma pentaphyllum: Description

 Jiaogulan belongs to the genus Gynostemma, in the family Cucurbitaceae, which includes cucumbers, gourds, and melons.
 Its fruit is a small purple inedible gourd.
 It is a climbing vine, attaching itself to supports using tendrils.
 The serrated leaflets commonly grow in groups of five (as in G. pentaphyllum) although some species can have groups of three or seven leaflets.
 The plant is dioecious, meaning each plant exists either as male or female.
 Therefore, if seeds are desired, both a male and female plant must be grown.

+Jiaogulan grows avidly in the wild, is cultivated, and occurs naturalized in dry regions of the United States.